apache/mesos/docs/isolators/network-ports.md

 flag), because it uses Linux cgroups to track the processes belonging to a Mesos task.

+The `--enforce_container_ports` flag, specifies whether the network ports isolator should terminate tasks that listen on ports they have not been assigned.
+If enforcement is disabled, the isolator will log violations but will not terminate tasks.
+By default, network port enforcement is disabled.

 The `--container_ports_watch_interval` flag specifies the interval between task port reconciliations.